sumasubbu/MovieNightPlanner/README.md

 # MovieNightPlanner
-A simple Movie Night Planner app to create and schedule movie viewing events and invite attendees
+A simple android app called Movie Night Planner to create and schedule movie viewing events and invite attendees